CoreyBabs/sleep-tracker-gql/README.md

 # TODO
   * Create basic cli for testing
-  * Create logic for analytics (This will be handled cliemt side)
+  * Create logic for analytics (This will be handled client side)

 # Requirements
   * Store/Get sleep quality, amount on a day by day basis